 Thank you for your input!

 Thank you to everyone who participated in our interviews, focus groups, and our survey.
-Over the last year, we have collected input from nearly 1,400 community members!
-This will help us better understand your current and future priorities, which will inform planning, policymaking, budgeting, and programing for the next 30 years.
+Over the last year, we have collected input from more than 1,300 community members!
+This has helped us better understand your current and future priorities, which will inform planning, policymaking, budgeting, and programing for the future.